basho/riak_core/docs/ring-resizing.md

 single *resize operation* for each vnode in the existing ring.
 The *resize operation* is an entry in the next list with a special value, `$resize`, in the next owner field.
-It is intended to indicate the existing vnode has several actual tranfers to complete before it has safely handed off all of its data.
+It is intended to indicate the existing vnode has several actual transfers to complete before it has safely handed off all of its data.
 The claimant will also schedule a single *resize transfer* for each index.
 The *resize transfer* represents a single handoff of a portion of the keyspace between two